dotnet/docs/docs/core/testing/mstest-analyzers/mstest0034.md

 ## Cause

-This rule raises a diagnostic when `ClassCleanupBehavior.EndOfClass` isn't seted with the `[ClassCleanup]`.
+This rule raises a diagnostic when `ClassCleanupBehavior.EndOfClass` isn't set with the `[ClassCleanup]`.

 ## Rule description